 Methods

 The Human Mortality Database (HMD) is a joint initiative by the Max Planck Institute for Demographic, the University of California, and INED in Paris, which aims to provide detailed mortality and population data for research, including life expectancy estimates produced using a standard set of methods for many different populations.
-It currently covers 41 countries or areas
+It currently covers 41 countries or areas.

 Period life expectancy at birth (e0) was extracted from the Human Mortality Database (HMD) to allow comparison between the UK and other high income nations, and from the ONS to allow comparison within UK nations and groups.
 Annual change in life expectancy across European and Anglophone nations was calculated to assess the extent to which a slowdown in e0 improvement rates is seen internationally, and within UK nations to assess how similar trends in slowdown are within the UK.
 For UK nations changepoint analysis is performed to assess whether the slowdown is contemporaneous, suggesting common exposure.
 ONS forecasts from 2012 onwards for the UK as a whole are shown to demonstrate the extent of the slowdown assumed by each biennial projection.

-To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factor (ratio of likelihoods) for each of these scenarios calculated as compared with the 0% slowdown scenario.
+To better determine the amount of annual gain in e0 that should be assumed if current e0 improvement rates were to continue, 101 different e0 gain scenarios were generated, ranging from 0% slowdown, assuming no slowdown since the breakpoint year, to 100% slowdown, assuming no gain since the breakpoint year, and the Bayes Factor (ratio of likelihoods) for each of these scenarios calculated as compared with the 0% slowdown scenario.
 The scenario that maximises the Bayes Factor is identified.
 Each ONS biennial projection is converted into an improvement rate scenario, and the Bayes Factor for each of these scenarios calculated as well.

 Some further details on the Bayes Factor approach is as follows: The approach involves comparing the likelihood of a model which assumes life expectancies will continue to improve at the long-term pre-2010 rate, with a series of models which assume anywhere between a 1% and 100% long-term decline from this earlier rate.
-The most likely of this family of alternative models can then be identified, and with each new annual lifetable for the UK and constituent nations the preferred model and changing strength of evidence in support of this model can be updated.
+The most likely of this family of alternative models (given the data) can then be identified, and with each new annual lifetable for the UK and constituent nations the preferred model and changing strength of evidence in support of this model can be updated.
 This strength of evidence is expressed as a Bayes Factor, which shows the ratio of the likelihood of two models.
 In the results presented, a Bayes Factor above 1 indicates more support for a model positing a slowdown from pre-2010 trends, and a ratio below 1 indicates more support for ‘no slowdown’ than ‘slowdown’.
 A graphical illustration showing the relative likelihood of each of these slowdown models, and how the inclusion of each new observation changes the likelihood surface, is shown in Figure 12A of the appendix, along with a technical description of the approach.

 Change in life expectancy, UK compared with other high income nations